 But sometimes you just have to take a massive leap of faith – and hope for a soft landing.

-I recently found myself with just such a choice: stick with an organization where I had spent the previous 16 years, or hit the road in search of new opportunities and a total change of scenery.
+I once found myself with just such a choice: stick with an organization where I had spent the previous 16 years, or hit the road in search of new opportunities and a total change of scenery.
 The advice I received, often unsolicited, was overwhelmingly, “Stay put, keep your head down, and think of your pension pot.”
 But the people closest to me knew I was unhappy and disillusioned, and they urged a bolder course of action.

 So, with Christmas just around the corner, with no job lined up, and with the pressure of paying the mortgage and child support suddenly increasing ten-fold, I became an unemployed, middle-aged, middle-ranking “suit” in a difficult job market populated by super-energetic, commitment-free, young go-getters!